ncampost/supervised-classification/README.md

 ### Neural network

 We can also build a classic MLP neural network via Keras to perform classification.
 We explore a variety of network structures, regularization parameters, activation functions, and dropout factors to tune the network, settling on a deep neural network (4 hidden layers, one of size 1568 and three of size 784) and tanh activation.

+### Boosting classifiers

+We also use LightGBM to train boosting classifiers, similar process as above.

 ## Other models